elbow-jason/redcentipede/README.md

 __Agents__ -  An Agent is an action-capable entity whose actions/reactions are determined by that Agent's genetic code.
 An Agent has an X and Y coordinate that represents that Agent's placement in the World.
 Additionally, an Agent has its own reserves of Resources that are consumed when that Agent acts.

 __Resources__ - A Resource is an action-incapable entity which is spawned into the World and (hopefully) collected by Agents.
-A Resource has X and Y coordinates and an numerical value which represents that Resources ummm value.
+A Resource has X and Y coordinates and a numerical value which represents that Resource's .... ummm ... value.
 When an Agent acquires a Resource that Resource's value is added to the Agent's reserves of Resource and then that Resource is destroyed.

 __Time__ - Time is a discrete, turn-based cycle.
 During each cycle of Time, Agents act or not and Resources are spawned or not.
 At the beginning of each cycle of Time, a new World is spawned, then each Agent has a turn to act based on that Agent's perception of the previous World.
 Upon completion of all Agents' actions for the current cycle outcomes are assessed (e.g. If during the current cycle of Time an Agent's action was to acquire a Resource, that Resouce's value is transferred to the Agent's reserves and the Resource is destroyed.).
 Once all outcomes are assessed, the World's coordinate system is updated with each Agent's X and Y. Then, if necessary, new Resources are created in the World.
 (Finally, the World is drawn to the screen?)

+### Genetics

+In Red Centipede, each Agent has at least one Chromosome which is an array of sets instructions.
+A each set of instructions is called a Gene.
+The beginning of the execution of a Gene's instruction set incures a cost in Resource and a cost in Time.

+Necessary Genes (changes in these genes are most likely lethal):

++ reproduction_trigger - begins reproduction
++ reproduction_continue - allows reproduction to continue
++

+... more to come...